theprimarybrain/theprimarybrain.github.io/_posts/2024-03-10-Earth-Day-Toddler-Activities.md

 [![TpTButton]({{ site.github.url }}/assets/img/button-teal-tpt-bundle.jpg)](https://www.teacherspayteachers.com/Product/The-Complete-Toddler-School-Curriculum-Preschool-Activities-Lesson-Plans-9277137?st=d4f10691f6220ae963d64a0926662e73&utm_source=PB%20BLOG&utm_campaign=Complete%20Toddler%20Bundle%20Button)

+If you want to take a closer look at our favorite themes to use to teach toddlers, then check out this post: [40 Themes For Toddler Lessons and Activities](https://theprimarybrain.com/toddler%20school/2024/03/13/List-of-Themes-For-Toddler-Lessons/)

 I hope you enjoy playing and learning with your little ones this week!
 Feel free to send me an Insta message at @theprimarybrain if you have any questions about how to get started teaching your little ones!